-What is the set-up of a certification scheme?
+What is the setup of a certification scheme?

 Demonstration of competency is very important to produce acceptable products.
-A driving licence for a car is an equivalent to the DNV GL certification.
-In fact, the rules valid for the DNV GL certification are similar to those for a driving licence, see Table 21 for a comparison.
+A driving license for a car is equivalent to the DNV GL certification.
+In fact, the rules valid for the DNV GL certification are similar to those for a driving license, see Table 21 for a comparison.

-The certification scheme is now well established regarding the GRP bonders, - spool builders - pipe fitters, supervisors and inspectors must be operated by an independent and accredited certification body, working in full compliance with the ISO 17024.
-The certification body shall be acceptable to the principal and authority having jurisdiction in the country of intended application.
+The certification scheme is now well established regarding the GRP bonders, - spool builders - pipe fitters, supervisors, and inspectors and is operated by an independent and accredited certification body.
+The certification body shall be acceptable to the principal and authority having jurisdiction in the country of the intended application.